This website requires JavaScript.

 Conclusion

-By adhering to instructions and capabilities, designers and manufacturers can significantly reduce the likelihood of short circuits and open circuits in PCBs during the dry film etching process.
-Maintaining adequate trace width and spacing, as well as properly configuring hatched copper pours, ensures the integrity and functionality of the PCB design.
-These precautions contribute to the production of reliable and high-quality PCBs, promoting efficient circuit performance and reducing the need for rework or troubleshooting.
+By adhering to JLCPCB's instructions and manufacturing capabilities, designers and manufacturers can significantly reduce the likelihood of short circuits and open circuits in PCBs during the dry film etching process.
+Maintaining adequate trace width and spacing, as well as properly configuring hatched copper pours (or opting for solid pours where possible), ensures the integrity and functionality of the PCB design.
+These precautions, combined with JLCPCB's advanced dry film technology, contribute to the production of reliable and high-quality PCBs, promoting efficient circuit performance and reducing the need for rework or troubleshooting.